 Notice what the war question keeps exposing: there is no human heart that can be trusted with the sword.
 Give it to the nation and the nation will sanctify its greed.
 Give it to the avenger and he will call his bloodlust justice.
 Take it away entirely and the strong will devour the weak while the righteous congratulate themselves on staying clean.
 The just-war criteria are not a formula that fixes this; they are a fence around a beast that no fence fully tames, because the beast is the human heart itself.
 This is why the doctrine of total depravity is not a gloomy footnote to the ethics of war but its foundation.
 We do not build careful restraints on force because force is occasionally misused; we build them because the heart that wields it is, left to itself, at war with God and neighbor in its very fibers.
 The realism of the just-war tradition is the realism of the fall.

-And now lift your eyes from the battlefield to the only peace that was ever final.
-Every treaty signed in human history has been a pause between wars.
-Every empire that promised to end all wars has merely started the next one.
+Now lift your eyes from the battlefield to the only peace that was ever final.
+Every treaty in human history has been a pause between wars.
+Every empire that promised to end all war has merely started the next one.
 The prophets ached for a day when the nations would "beat their swords into plowshares" (Isaiah 2:4), and they were right to ache, but no general ever delivered it.
-The peace the world cannot manufacture was won, not on a battlefield, but on a hill outside a city wall, by a man who let the sword fall on Himself.
+The peace the world cannot manufacture was won on a hill outside a city wall, by a man who let the sword fall on Himself.
 "The punishment that brought us peace was on him" (Isaiah 53:5).
-The deepest war in the universe was never between nations; it was between holy God and rebel sinners, and it was ended not by our surrender but by His Son absorbing the stroke we had earned.
-"Blessed are the peacemakers, for they will be called children of God" (Matthew 5:9) — and the firstborn Peacemaker made peace by His own blood.
+The deepest war in the universe was never between nations.
+It was between a holy God and rebel sinners, and it ended not by our surrender but by His Son absorbing the stroke we had earned.